Other recent blogs

 With digital processes now touching every industry throughout the world, it’s not a case of if but when digital innovation will impact incumbents and/or position innovators as the new champions.

 Frequently Asked Questions

 What is digital innovation?

 Digital innovation is the use of technology to improve and advance existing processes within a business.
-Digital innovation can improve customer experience, enable new business models and provide the opportunity to launch new products.
+Digital innovation can improve customer experience, enable new business models, and provide the opportunity to launch new products.

 Is digital innovation important?

 Digital innovation enables businesses to constantly improve their value by streamlining processes, increasing efficiencies, and achieving a better return on technology investments.
-Without digital innovation, growth can be slow and businesses may find themselves overtaken by competitors who have adopted new technologies to improve their offering.
+Without digital innovation, growth can be slow and businesses may find themselves overtaken by competitors who have adopted new technologies to improve their offerings.

 What are the 4 main areas of digital transformation?